 Creating Affordable Housing

 The City of Redwood City offers a number of programs and services to support housing for all income levels.
 The City helps residents locate affordable housing, keeps homes affordable through housing rehabilitation grants and programs, and continually looks for ways to create new affordable housing.
-The following is a summary of the various actions the City has taken in the last year to support the construction of new affordable housing.
+The following is a summary of the various actions the City has taken in the last year to support affordable housing production and preservation of existing affordable housing.

 Amend the Downtown Precise Plan to Reserve Units for Affordable Housing